Bukit Lawang is a small village in Northern Sumatra, a popular destination for travellers who want to immerse themselves in the wild green jungle.

 I hike quite a lot and I am in moderate physical condition and I found the trek challenging.
 It’s not that you cover a lot of ground – you actually don’t hike that far.
 It’s the difficulty of the terrain.

-The hills are steep, the ground is uneven and wet, there are vines and tree routes everywhere and you have to hold onto the trees around you to steady yourself.
+The hills are steep, the ground is uneven and wet, there are vines and tree routes everywhere.
+You have to hold onto the trees around you to steady yourself.
 Going on a steep uphill or downhill is pretty exhausting and my legs and knees hurt afterwards.
 You might want to plan a day in Bukit Lawang afterwards just to rest and recover.

 12. The Rocks Make Natural Face Paint

-When we stopped for lunch at the river during our jungle trek, our guide showed us how you could create pigments by rubbing certain wet rocks onto other harder rocks.
+We stopped for lunch at the river during our jungle trek.
+Our guide showed us how you could create pigments by rubbing certain wet rocks onto other harder rocks.
 He used the pigment to do some beautiful face painting on the young Dutch girls who were trekking with us.
-If you want to try it, just find the red, orange and white rocks in the river and rub them against a larger rock until you have a coloured paste.
+If you want to try it, just find the red, orange and white rocks in the river.
+Rub them against a larger rock until you have a coloured paste.
 The girls also said that their skin felt amazing when they washed it off.

 13. After the Trek, You Can Choose Tubing Down the River

-When we were signing up for our jungle trek, we had the option to walk back at the end of the day, or go tubing down the river instead.
-At first, we were going to give the tubing option a miss – but after hiking in the heat and humidity all day the thought of rafting down a cold and refreshing river was too tempting.
+We had the option to walk back at the end of the day, or go tubing down the river instead.
+At first, we were going to give the tubing option a miss.
+But after hiking in the heat all day the thought of rafting down a refreshing river was too tempting.

 Don’t worry about your stuff, they wrap everything up in waterproof plastic and strap it securely to the tubes.
-You are given a lifejacket and are wedged into the inflatable inner tube while your guide navigates the foamy swells of the the river with a long bamboo stick.
+You get a lifejacket and wedge yourself into the inflatable inner tube.
+Your guide navigates the foamy swells of the the river with a long bamboo stick.
 The guides seem incredibly comfortable on the river, so I felt like I was in good hands.
-One of them was even able to pull a leech off my ankle for me as we were on the water – while still moving us down the right course.
+One of them even pulled a leech off my ankle as we were on the water.
+(Of course, while still moving us in the right direction!)

 Our guide was having the time of his life, singing his own lyrics to the tune of Jingle Bells.
 He sang: “Jungle trek, jungle trek, in Bukit Lawang!
 See the monkeys, see the lizards, see orangutan!”
 I gripped the sides of the raft, shook water out of my eyes and couldn’t help but laugh.